tekumara/notes/aws-sagemaker-notebooks.md

 # AWS SageMaker Notebook instances

-SageMaker Notebook instances provided authenticated browser based access to a Jupyter environment managed by AWS.
+SageMaker Notebook instances provide authenticated browser based access to a Jupyter environment running on an EC2 instance managed by AWS.

 Features: